pharaox/carnalitas_x/README.md

 * [Character Body Overhaul](https://www.loverslab.com/files/file/16683-character-body-overhaul/)
 * [Physical Attributes](https://www.loverslab.com/files/file/16927-physical-attributes/)

 This mod may not be compatible with all other mods that modify the slavery system.
-However, it should still be compatible with mods that don't change the original Carnalitas slave interactions, modifiers, or effects.
+However, it should still be compatible with mods that don't change the original Carnalitas slavery interactions, modifiers, or effects.
 Compatibility with the following mods has been explicitly verified:

 * [Carnalitas Slavery Expansion](https://www.loverslab.com/files/file/21651-carnalitas-slavery-expansion/).